bubkoo/html-to-image/README.md

 ### quality

 A number between `0` and `1` indicating image quality (e.g. `0.92` => `92%`) of the JPEG image.

 Defaults to `1.0` (`100%`)

 ### cacheBust

 Set to true to append the current time as a query string to URL requests to enable cache busting.

 Defaults to `false`

 ### imagePlaceholder

 A data URL for a placeholder image that will be used when fetching an image fails.

 Defaults to an empty string and will render empty areas for failed images.

 ### pixelRatio

-The pixel ratio of the device.
-Defalut is the actual pixel ratio of the device.
+The pixel ratio of the captured image.
+Defalut use the actual pixel ratio of the device.
 Set `1` to use as initial-scale `1` for the image.

 ## Browsers